InitialGAN: A Language GAN with Completely Random Initialization

 The first one is called ``invalid sampling'' problem.
-RMMs do not have word distributions that can be sampled.
+RMMs do not have word probabilities that can be sampled.
 Injecting random noise into generators is also demonstrated as ineffective in autoregressive structure~\cite{DBLP:conf/iclr/RazaviOPV19, DBLP:conf/acl/ZhuBLMLW20}.
-Generators with an invalid sampling method will generate samples in high similarities.
-It not only leads to the mode collapse problem but also brings the potential of training failure.
+Generators with an invalid sampling method will generate samples in high similarities, and leads to the mode collapse problem~\cite{DBLP:conf/icml/ArjovskyCB17,DBLP:conf/nips/HeuselRUNH17}.
 Another problem is unhealthy gradients.
 RMMs update generators based on gradients from discriminators.
 Compared with other sequence models~\cite{DBLP:conf/naacl/PetersNIGCLZ18}, more layers are stacked to build the discriminator and the generator, so RMMs place higher demands on healthy gradients.
 Gradient vanishment is more severe in LSTM~\cite{DBLP:journals/neco/HochreiterS97}, for the output gate there further narrows down the gradients from other layers.
 Unhealthy gradients will directly influence the performance of generators.

 To tackle the first problem, we introduce a simple but effective sampling method: \textbf{dropout sampling}.
 Unlike injecting random noise, it provides a non-negligible random factor by masking a certain number of dimensions in input.
 This method improves both diversity and quality of generated samples via relieving the mode collapse problem.